Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 - Introduction to Northern Tenerife – everything you need to know about this part of the island

-- Panoramic Restaurants in Tenerife North – for views, insta photos, and romantic feel
+- Panoramic Restaurants in Tenerife North – for views, pretty photos, and atmosphere

 - Visiting Loro Park – how to make the most of the best parrot park in the world